huggingface/optimum-habana/examples/multi-node-training/README.md

 You can check if ssh port is working with the following command:

-1. Run "lsof -i" inside docker of each node to make sure sshd is up.
+1. Run `lsof -i` inside docker of each node to make sure sshd is up.
 It should be something like below.
 ```bash
 COMMAND PID USER   FD   TYPE   DEVICE SIZE/OFF NODE NAME
 sshd     35 root    3u  IPv4 23262521      0t0  TCP *:3022 (LISTEN)